Prince Makonnen: Prince Makonnen's family

 In addition, Prince Makonnen also had a natural daughter, Woizero Meheret Makonnen, born before 1945.

-In 1974, with the overthrow of the Ethiopian monarchy, the widowed Duchess of Harar and her sons were all placed under detention, with the exception of Prince Taffari who were abroad at school.
+In 1974, with the overthrow of the Ethiopian monarchy, the widowed Duchess of Harar and her sons were all placed under detention, with the exception of Prince Taffari who was abroad at school and Prince David Makonnen who was attending advanced military training in the United States.
 After a long and harsh imprisonment, Princess Sara was released by the Derg regime along with the other female members of the Imperial family in 1989.
 A year later, her sons were also released from their imprisonment.
-Days before their release, Prince Dawit Makonnen was found dead at his home in Switzerland.
+Days before their release, Prince Dawit Makonnen died at Geneva in Switzerland.

 After the fall of the Derg regime, Princess Sara and her sons were allowed to travel abroad.
-And after a number of years living in London, the returned to live in Addis Ababa.
+And after a number of years living in London, they returned to live in Addis Ababa.
 The Duchess of Harar was prominent at the Imperial funerals held for her brother-in-law, the Crown Prince Asfaw Wossen (also known as Emperor-in-Exile Amha Selassie I), the Emperor Haile Selassie I, and the funeral for Princess Tenagnework.
 She died in 2019.

 Death

 It was widely believed that Emperor Haile Selassie favoured the Duke of Harar over all his other children, and it was even rumoured that the Emperor even considered naming Makonnen as his heir, instead of his liberal elder son, Crown Prince Asfaw Wossen.
-However, Prince Makonnen died in a car crash in 1957 on his way to the resort town of Nazareth from Debre Zeyit, east of Addis Ababa.
+However, Prince Makonnen died in a car crash in 1957 on his way to the resort town of Nazreth from Debre Zeyit, east of Addis Ababa.
 He was buried in the crypt of Holy Trinity Cathedral in Addis Ababa.

-Honours and decorations

-Prince Makonnen received numerous honors and decorations:
+Some believe the car crash was an assassination plot by the Prince's political enemies.
+He was 32 years old at the time of his death.